Key takeaways:

 - Workflow configuration — Remap dashboards, alerts, and automation rules to Defender’s logic.

-- Data continuity — Ensure historical logs, intelligence data, and custom rules are preserved and accessible.
+- Data continuity — Preserve historical logs, intelligence data, and custom rules so they remain accessible post-migration.

-- Team enablement — Train analysts in Defender’s updated workflows and AI-driven features.
+- Team enablement — Train analysts in Defender’s updated workflows and AI-driven features before cutover.

 - Compliance alignment — Map governance processes to Defender’s built-in compliance and reporting tools.

-Beyond Parity: The Capabilities Your SOC Will Unlock in Defender for Cloud
+Beyond Parity: The Capabilities Your SOC Will Unlock in Defender Portal

-Post-migration, Defender offers capabilities that extend beyond Sentinel’s Azure experience:
+Post-migration, the Microsoft Defender portal offers a set of capabilities that extend beyond Sentinel’s Azure portal experience:

 - Unified threat management — All alerts, incidents, and recommendations in one dashboard.

-- Hybrid coverage — Consistent policies across cloud, hybrid, and on-premises.
+- Hybrid coverage — Consistent policies across cloud, hybrid, and on-premises environments.

 - Compliance-ready reporting — Pre-built audit templates and real-time monitoring.